-We arranged a trip to Ireland that February to make plans.
-Colm told me he knew the perfect place to have our wedding, Belfast Castle.
-We would be in Belfast on Valentine’s Day so Colm surprised me with reservations at their wonderfully extravagant prix fixe dinner.
-A friend of Colm’s worked at the castle and arranged for us to have the most romantic table in the restaurant.
+On one of my many trips to Ireland, we had Valentine’s dinner at Belfast Castle for their wonderfully extravagant prix fixe dinner.
+A friend worked at the castle and arranged for us to have the most romantic table in the restaurant.
 It was in front of a huge bay window overlooking Belfast Lough.
-We had such a wonderful dinner and while we sat at the table making wedding plans I really enjoyed the Valentine cocktail (or three) they had on the menu.
-Sadly we didn’t end up having our wedding in Belfast, but I will always remember that special dinner.
+We had such a wonderful dinner and I really enjoyed the Valentine cocktail (or three) they had on the menu.

 A few years later I found the menu from our Valentine’s Day dinner in a box of papers and it reminded me of the drink I had that night.
 I tried to look up the recipe online but there were so many different ways to make a Bossanova Punch (also spelled Bossa Nova) each using completely different spirits, I had no idea which recipe was the correct one.

 Some called for dark rum, apricot brandy, Galliano, others for Cachaca (a Brazilian rum) and Hazelnut Liqueur, or cherry vodka, scotch whiskey, and vermouth, and still another recipe called for vodka, strawberries, sugar, and a cherry tomato!
 NONE of these reminded of the drink I had.
 So I set out to recreate the recipe.